FxSchrauber/lwks-fx/Windows_only/Camera_shake_crop/Details.md

 ---------------------------------------------

 ### Crop & mirror edges
+![](IMG/Crop.jpg)
 The main purpose of this feature is to prevent the shaking of black areas of letterbox material.
-This feature is useful when the visible frame dimensions differ from the actual frame dimensions.
+This feature is useful when the visible frame dimensions differ from the actual frame dimensions.In addition, the behavior can also be changed for other purposes.
-![](IMG/Crop.jpg)
   - **Crop and mirror behavior:**
   ![](IMG/Reflection.jpg)
     - **Reflection on set edges acting on incoming frames**
-      Details in progress
+      Designed to use letterbox material or the like with visible edges.
+      Please first set "Move" to 0% to see the incoming original frame.
+     Then set "Top & Bottom" or "Left & Right" so that this cropping completely covers the original edges.
+     If you temporarily change the crop color, this makes adjustment easier.
+     After this basic adjustment, you can set the "Move" slider to any value.
     - **Reflection on the edges of the incoming frame**
       Details in progress
     - **NO cropping ; Reflection on the set edges**